Pollination and Propagation – A Painting Series

 Do you like to propagate plants on your windowsill?
-Our windowsills are brimming with plant starts.
+At our house, the sills are brimming with plant starts.

-I also like doing starts as a bouquet.
-You can see a few stems starting to send out roots in the painting.
+I also like using plant cuttings as bouquets with propagation potential.
+In the illustration below, you can see that a few of the flower stems are starting to send out roots.
 The plants pictured here are Shiso, Jasmine, Verbena, Cornflowers, and Fennel.

 Petite Bouquet of Shiso, Jasmine, Verbena and batchelor buttons in a rectangular vase with bees flying around it and roots sprouting on the stems.

 Bees found the bouquet!
-This means we’ve both propagated and pollinated.
+This means we’re both propagating and pollinating indoors.
 It also means that I need to get screen doors.

 A painting of two hands holding vases of squash blossoms while a third hand holding a paintbrush adds some paint to one of the flowers.